Alicanto

 InfoSAGE

-Leveraging electronic health records and medical claims to repurpose drugs to treat Alzheimer’s Disease, cancer and Covid-19
+Leveraging electronic health records and medical claims to repurpose drugs to treat Alzheimer’s Disease, cancer, and COVID-19

-In a project led by MIT professors Roy Welsch and Stan Finkelstein, researchers will use statistics, machine learning, and simulated clinical drug trials to find and test already-approved drugs as potential therapeutics against Covid-19.
-Researchers will sift through millions of electronic health records and medical claims for signals indicating that drugs used to fight chronic conditions like hypertension, diabetes, and gastric influx might also work against Covid-19 and other diseases.
+In a project led by MIT professors Roy Welsch and Stan Finkelstein, researchers will use statistics, machine learning, and simulated clinical drug trials to find and test already-approved drugs as potential therapeutics against COVID-19.
+Researchers will sift through millions of electronic health records and medical claims for signals indicating that drugs used to fight chronic conditions like hypertension, diabetes, and gastric influx might also work against COVID-19 and other diseases.

 Pathology Informatics

-Ramy Arnaout laboratory uses computational biology, mathematics, physics, and engineering to understand complex systems in biology, genomics, and medicine, with a focus on high-throughput immune repertoire genomic sequencing (systems biology of the immune system) and big data clinical data analytics.
+Ramy Arnaout's laboratory uses computational biology, mathematics, physics, and engineering to understand complex systems in biology, genomics, and medicine, with a focus on high-throughput immune repertoire genomic sequencing (systems biology of the immune system) and big data clinical data analytics.
 See more at http://arnaoutlab.org.

 Undiagnosed Diseases Network